Above Fügen, at the Spieljoch.

 |1560||begin of iron mining.|

 |1664||monopolization of the iron trade with Tyrolia, second furnace and three hammer mills built.|

 |1686||problems with the coal supply and better iron ore from Leoben .|

 |1700||only one furnace left.|

 |1860||beginn of copper, silver, and iron mining in the Öxeltal.|

 The iron ores of the Spieljoch (1810 m asl) in the Zillertal (Ziller valley) were not very important.
 But during the 16th century the copper and silver mines at Schwaz and Kitzbühel became important, and so the demand for iron increased generally.
 They mined primarily copper ore, but needed iron for their tools.
 The two countries Salzburg and Tirol (Tyrolia) owned ground in the area, and they made a treaty how to distribute the proceeds.
 Then the mining started.

 There were nine mines between 1560 and 1760 on the south east flank of the Grätzenkopf and at the Samjoch.
 More mines were on the other side, towards Inntal (Inn valley) and Schwaz, who mined the Schwader Eisenstein.
 The mines produced between 200 and 5,000 tons of iron ore per year and employed about 500 people.
 They needed miners, horse people, carriage drivers, wood cutters, charburners, smiths, and administrative officer.
 The mines gave work to the whole village.

 The area around the mine is very interesting for mineral hunters.
 On the old rock piles iron ores, copper minerals, cobalt, pyrite, quartz, and many other minerals can be found.
-Unlike other countries, it is allowed to fossic in Austria, as long as nature is not destroyed.
-So be careful with plants and animals, do not dig, and bring home some fine specimens.
+Unlike other countries, it is allowed to "fossick" in Austria, as long as nature is not harmed.
+So be careful with plants and animals, do not make huge digs, and bring home some fine specimens.